mantiz/vim-plugin-dirsettings/readme.rst

 of the parent directories it is added to the runtime path and therefore treated as the .vim folder inside the home dir.

+Additionally it checks for a ".vim/tags" file and appends it to the tag list.
+This is better than a "tags" file in the current working directory for source control reasons.

 ==================
 Installation guide
 ==================